Balinese name: Ksatria

 The Ksatria caste are the ruling and military elite in Hindu society.
 Some typical names of people of the Ksatria caste include: I Gusti Ngurah (male), I Gusti Ayu (female), Anak Agung (male), Anak Agung Ayu or Anak Agung Istri (female), Tjokorda which is sometimes abbreviated as Tjok (male), Tjokorda Istri (female), Ida I Dewa, Dewa Agung or I Dewa (male), and I Dewa Ayu, and Desak (female).

 The name Gusti literally means "leader" as members of the Ksatria were often families promoted from the aristocrat caste.
 The Ksatria often use birth order names.
-Sometimes the Kastria borrow the whole order of the aristocrat caste names, so it is possible to find a name like I Gusti Ketut Rajendra, indicating a male of the Ksatria caste, fourth born, whose personal name is Rajendra.
+Sometimes the Ksatria borrow the whole order of the aristocrat caste names, so it is possible to find a name like I Gusti Ketut Rajendra, indicating a male of the Ksatria caste, fourth born, whose personal name is Rajendra.

 The word Agung means "great", or "prominent".
 The word Tjokorda is a conjunction of the Sanskrit words Tjoka and Dewa.
 It literally means "the foot of the Gods", and is awarded to the highest members of the aristocracy.

 Another typical name might be Anak Agung Rai, meaning a Ksatria, whose personal name means "the great one".
 It is more difficult to differentiate sexes by name alone among the Ksatria people, though personal names often tell, like Putra, or "prince", for a boy, and Putri, or "princess", for a girl.

 An example is Sri Aji Kresna Kepakisan (reign 1352 CE to 1380 CE).
 Other examples are I Gusti Ngurah Rai, military commander and national hero, Ide Anak Agung Gde Agung, former Indonesian Minister of Foreign Affairs, Tjokorda Gde Raka Soekawati, president of the State of East Indonesia, Dewa Made Beratha, a former Governor of Bali.

 Brahmana

 The Brahmin caste are academics, intellectuals, economists, aristocrats and lawyers.
 Names for the Brahmana caste include Ida Bagus (male), Ida Ayu (female).
-A typical name might be Ida Ayu Ngurah, meaning "Brahman woman, Beautiful highness whose personal name is Ngurah," (in English, "gift from heaven").
+A typical name might be Ida Ayu Ngurah, meaning "Brahman woman, Beautiful highness whose personal name is Ngurah [gift from heaven]".
 Other examples are Ida Ayu Oka Rusmini, novelist; Ida Bagus Oka, a former governor of Bali and Ida Bagus Ngurah Parthayana, an Indonesian YouTuber from Bali that also known as Turah Parthayana.

 Inter-caste marriages occur.
 Those who marry someone from a higher caste will adopt the name Jero ("come in") in front of their name.